GHOSTBEAR/ghostbear/README.md

 <img src="./assets/top.svg" alt="ghostbear" />

-<h1 align="center">Hallå 👋, I'm Andreas</h1>
+<h1 align="center">Hallå där 👋</h1>

-<h3 align="center">A geisterbär, 👻🐻, from Sweden 🇸🇪.
-Who like to work on mobile applications, sometimes even I will use JavaScript to make webpages</h3>
+Here is a ghostbear which is known as Andreas and he lives in a great country which lies in Scandinavia called Sweden.
+He likes working on mobile applications, but as long as code is involved he will probably work on it without much complaining.
+When he is not coding then he is probably cooking something or enjoying some manga.

+---

-🌱 I’m currently learning more about Android Development with Kotlin
+🌱 Ghostbear is currently learning more about Android Development with Kotlin

-📫 You can reach me via [email](mailto:mail@ghostbear.me)

-⚡ Fun fact my IDE tastes purple

-❤ Repositories I like
+⚡ Fun fact he will most likley do a table flip if he sees old code

+😄 Pronouns
+- He/Him

+❤ Favorite repositories
 - [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi), a free and open source manga reader for Android.
 - [LISTEN.moe](https://github.com/LISTEN-moe/android-app), an open source (J/K)-pop radio app for Android

-💾 Favorite programming Languages
+💾 Favorite programming languages
 - Kotlin
 - JavaScript